mmilidoni/github-downloads-count/README.md

 GitHub Downloads Count
 ======================

-This script get downloads count of projects hosted on GitHub.
+This script shows the downloads count of the GitHub repositories.

-Developers must uploads archive files as release, an example is on [GitHub Blog - Release Your Software](https://github.com/blog/1547-release-your-software).
+You must put the archive file in a GitHub release, an example is on [GitHub Blog - Release Your Software](https://github.com/blog/1547-release-your-software).

-To get downloads count, you need to launch (no password needed):
+In order to get the downloads count of all GitHub repositories of a specific user, you need to execute:

     ./gdc github-username

-You can specify one project (no password needed):
+You can specify a single project:

     ./gdc github-username github-projectname

-For example:
+Example:

     ./gdc rethinkdb